What to See in Turin in One Day: Is Turin Worth Visiting?

 Egyptian Museum in Turin, Italy, photo by Next Level of Travel

-I hope you are ready for a morning visit with the mummies at the Egyptian Museum, there’s a lot of them!
+I hope you are ready for a morning visit with the mummies at the Egyptian Museum, there are a lot of them!

 • Time spent here: 2–3 hours